-DSST-Credits are awarded based upon the scores recommended by the American Council on Educaion on each subject area examination.
+DSST-Credits are awarded based upon the scores recommended by the American Council on Education on each subject area examination.
+BMC is a registered testing site.
+For registration information, contact Eddie Rucker (erucker@bmc.edu) or go to the BMC Web site.